 It’s the appropriate thing to say and a nice gesture, but it’s meaningless.
 My mother was under the assumption if she said she was sorry after every incident, it meant she was forgiven, and it was instantly forgotten.
 By instantly, I mean zero emotional memory.

 With a narcissist, they don’t feel bad beyond that moment.

 They have no emotional memory, and their words mean nothing.

-I was always amazed at how my mother could do something horrible, promise she didn’t mean it only to start again the very next day as if yesterday never happened.
+I was always amazed at how my mother could do something horrible.
+She would promise she didn’t mean it only to start again the very next day as if yesterday never happened.

-Narcissist do feel and express shame, but there’s no empathy, compassion, real apology or changed behavior.
+Narcissists do feel and express shame, but there’s no empathy, compassion, real apology, or changed behavior.